Understanding Justice in Healthcare

 The Benefits of Upholding Justice in Healthcare

-Promoting justice in healthcare leads to a more equitable, effective healthcare system that benefits both individuals and society as a whole.
+Promoting justice in nursing leads to a more equitable, effective healthcare system that benefits both individuals and society as a whole.
 When access to care is equitable:

 • Improved Health Outcomes: When underserved communities receive timely care, health outcomes improve.
 For instance, increased access to preventive screenings can lead to earlier detection of diseases, which is often associated with better prognosis and lower treatment costs.